dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 ```

 ## Create the XML file from an existing Wi-Fi connection
-You can also create an XML file from an existing Wi-Fi connection using the following steps:
+In Windows, use netsh wlan to export an existing Wi-Fi profile to an XML file readable by Intune.
+The key must be exported in plain text to successfully use the profile.

-1. On a computer that is connected to, or has recently connected to the wireless network, open the `\ProgramData\Microsoft\Wlansvc\Profiles\Interfaces\{guid}` folder.
+On a Windows computer that already has the required WiFi profile installed, use the following steps:

-   It’s best to use a computer that hasn't connected to many wireless networks.
-Otherwise, you may have to search through each profile to find the correct one.

-2. Search through the XML files to locate the file with the correct name.
+1. Create a local folder for the exported W-Fi- profiles, such as c:\WiFi.
+2. Open up a Command Prompt as an administrator.
+3. Run the netsh wlan show profiles command, and note the name of the profile you'd like to export.
+In this example, the profile name is WiFiName.
+4. Run the netsh wlan export profile name="ProfileName" folder=c:\Wifi command.
+This command creates a Wi-Fi profile file named Wi-Fi-WiFiName.xml in your target folder.

+- If you are exporting a Wi-Fi profile that includes a pre-shared key, you must add key=clear to the command.
+For example, enter: netsh wlan export profile name="ProfileName" key=clear folder=c:\Wifi

-3. After you have the correct XML file, copy and paste the XML code into the **Data** field of the OMA-URI settings page.
+After you have the correct XML file, copy and paste the XML code into the Data field of the OMA-URI settings page.

 ## Best practices
 - Before you deploy a Wi-Fi profile with PSK, confirm that the device can connect to the endpoint directly.